sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 HTTP/1.1 200 OK
 Content-Type: text/plain

-"My second favourite is pizza"
+"My second favorite is pizza"
 ```

 If you add `"code":300` in the `fromOASExamples` object, a call to `GET /example-mock-response2/anything` would instead respond as follows: